OCA/manufacture/mrp_product_characterisation/readme/DESCRIPTION.rst

-Adds characterisation "Intermediate Products" and adjust Components characterisation.
+Adds characterisation "Intermediate Products" and adjust Components characterisation for Products.
+Adds BoM filter with theses characterisations.

 Intermediate products : contained in a BoM AND manufactured (has a BoM) Component products : contained in a BoM AND NOT manufactured (has no BoM)